aermin/ghChat/README.md

 ```

-2.  create an empty file which names 'secret.js' in the root directory of this project.
+2.  create an empty file that names 'secret.js' in the root directory of this project.

 But if you want to log in with GitHub authorization, use third part cdn to send files in chat, or separate configuration for DB, jwt secret, you should add content as follows in secret.js.
 So without this authorization, you just can't use features about send files and log in with GitHub.